minprog/platforms/data-structures/python/efficiency/10 efficiency.md

    problem, making them faster to compute the same solution.

 Note that all 3 of these are distinctly different criteria, and shorter code definitely does not imply faster to compute.
-If it isn't code length, then what *does* determine a program's speed?
+If it is not code length, then what *does* determine a program's speed?

 ## Measuring efficiency